splunk/public-o11y-docs/gdi/opentelemetry/install-k8s.rst

 Additional configuration resources
 ------------------------------------------

+See also:

+* :ref:`otel-kubernetes-config`.
-See :new-page:`examples of Helm chart configuration <https://github.com/signalfx/splunk-otel-collector-chart/blob/main/examples/README.md>` for additional chart installation examples or upgrade commands to change the default behavior.
+* :new-page:`Examples of Helm chart configuration <https://github.com/signalfx/splunk-otel-collector-chart/blob/main/examples/README.md>` for additional chart installation examples or upgrade commands to change the default behavior.

 Verify the deployment
 --------------------------------